-Field management and monitoring is a very important phase of geothermal development.
+Field management and monitoring is a very important aspect of geothermal development project planning.
 It is soon realized that the steam supply to the power station is declining as the pressure in the wells decline.
 In order to keep the power station at optimum operating capacity, more make up wells are required to be drilled and connected in good time.
-The output of some of the wells is reduced because of chemical scaling caused by boiling in the reservoir.
-Occasional work-overs may be required.
-Some of the work-overs in Olkaria have been to deepen shallow wells and have given successful results with increasing steam output.
+Some of the wells reduce in output because of chemical scaling caused by boiling in the reservoir and occasional work-overs are required.
+Some of the work-overs in Olkaria have been to deepen shallow wells with successful results of increasing steam output.

 One of the successful management methods of the reservoir has been re-injection of the waste brine from the wells.
 As steam is continuously discharged, the reservoir becomes depleted resulting in an increase in enthalpy.
-Re-injection has greatly replenished such reservoirs provided a careful re-injection programme is used backed by controlled tracer injections to avoid thermal breakthrough in the producing wells.
+Re-injection can greatly replenished such reservoirs provided a careful re-injection programme is used backed by controlled tracer injections to avoid thermal breakthrough in the producing wells.

 Olkaria I started by cold re-injection as all the separated brine from wells and the power station condensate was collected in a single pond.
 The re-injected brine returned to some of the neighbouring wells quickly and was stopped after some time.
-20 to 30 tons of hot water separated from several wells was re-injected on one side of the field and this has been found to support the reservoir relatively well.
+20 to 30 tons of hot brine separated from several wells was re-injected on one side of the field and this has been found to support the reservoir relatively well.
 The cold re-injection has been restarted from another side of the field from the original well and monitoring of the effects is being carried out.
 There is a plan to interconnect Olkaria I and II steam fields to allow sharing in future.